StackStorm/st2contrib/packs/travisci/README.md

 # Travis CI Integration Pack

-Pack for integration of Travis CI into StackStorm .
-The pack includes the functionality to perform actions on TravisCI through StackStorm.
+Pack for integration of Travis CI into StackStorm.
+The pack includes the functionality to perform actions on Travis CI through StackStorm.

 ## Actions